wanderdust/newsletter/content/posts/postgres_bad_partitions/index.md

 ![global_index](./global_index.png)

-Our vision of what we wanted these indexes to look like During our google research (yes, chatgpt too), we found this thread where this type of feature was proposed, but strongly rejected from the very start (if you follow the thread, the discussion gets a bit heated).
+During our google research (yes, chatgpt too), we found this thread where this type of feature was proposed, but strongly rejected from the very start (if you follow the thread, the discussion gets a bit heated).
 Long story short, there are no such things as global indexes in Postgres.

 In the end, we didn’t find a solution to our problem, other than being reminded of the single most important principle in data engineering (according to me):